 - Enhanced athletic recovery.
 For those engaged in rigorous physical activities, red light therapy has been found to facilitate quicker recuperation by alleviating muscle soreness and inflammation.

 - Hair growth.
-Preliminary research indicates potential for red light therapy in counteracting some types of hair loss by energizing dormant hair follicles.
+Preliminary research indicates the potential for red light therapy in addressing some types of hair loss by enhancing blood flow to hair follicles and promoting cellular energy production.
 However, this area requires further study.

 Is it better to use red light therapy in the morning or at night?